epiasini/cvglmnetR/README.md

-Although some effort has been made to make this into something fairly generic, cvglmnetR has been only tested with the 'binomial' and 'gaussian' family of models, under Linux and Mac OSX.
+Although some effort has been made to make this into something fairly generic, cvglmnetR has been only tested with the 'binomial' and 'gaussian' family of models, under Linux, Mac OS and Windows.

-This is nothing more than a quick hack; use at your own risk.
-Bug reports and pull requests are welcome.

 Requirements
 ------------